Can Cats Eat Whipped Cream? Vet-Reviewed Nutrition Facts & FAQ

 Did you read that right?
 It’s true.
 Since cats are obligate carnivores, their taste palette has no use for sweet flavors, as it isn’t in their natural diet.
 Because of this, sweets aren’t on their radar.

 If you think about it, wild cats are predatory animals.
 They spend their time hunting fresh prey, obtaining nutrients and much of their moisture from the animal.
-Since all they eat is animal flesh, organs, and muscle, they never acquired a sense of sweetness in their taste palette.
+Since all they eat is animal flesh, organs, and muscle, they never acquire a sense of sweetness in their taste palette.

 Importance of a Healthy Feline Diet